Election Tribunal: We Have A Professor That Calculated The Votes, Obi Didn't Come Third - LP | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Election Tribunal: We Have A Professor That Calculated The Votes, Obi Didn’t Come Third – LP

-During an interview with THISDAY, the spokesperson for the Obi-Datti Media Office, Diran Onifade, revealed that the Labour Party’s votes were allegedly stolen in states like Rivers and Benue.
-He stated that after a Professor hired by the party recalculated the votes, it was discovered that the party did not come a distant third as claimed by INEC.
-The party is adamant that its candidate, Peter Gregory Obi, performed better than what was initially reported.
+In an interview with THISDAY, Diran Onifade, a representative for the Obi-Datti Media Office, stated that votes for the Labour Party had been fraudulently cast in numerous states.
+After having a professor recalculate the votes for them, he claimed that the party had finished closer to second place than INEC had revealed.
+This was after INEC had recalculated the votes for them.
+The party has not budged from its position that Peter Gregory Obi performed significantly better in the poll than was initially reported.

-He said; “We talked about the figure we put together from Rivers State and Benue State.
-When you remove what they stole in Rivers and Benue States, and you add to Obi’s, their own figure would have gone down, and Obi won’t be third again.
+He went on to say, “We talked about the combined total that we got from Rivers State and Benue State.”
+If you deduct what they won in the states of Rivers and Benue and add it to Obi’s total, then their own number will have decreased, and Obi would no longer be in third position.

-We can’t prejudge the tribunal.
-But let’s say for the sake of your question, if you remove one million from eight million, it will go down to seven million.
-And when you add that one million to six million, that will amount to 7 million.
-We have a Professor that did all the calculations.
-It’s a pity that we didn’t have time to carry out the calculations nationwide.”
+The court cannot be evaluated in advance in any way.
+To answer your question, though, let’s pretend that we have the ability to cut the number of people we need to care for by one million, bringing the total down to seven million.
+You’ll have seven million if you add that million to the total of six million that you already have.
+All of the mathematical work has been completed for us by one of our professors.
+It’s too bad that we weren’t able to perform the calculations on a nationwide level.

-The Labour Party’s spokesperson, Diran Onifade, spoke out during an interview with THISDAY, asserting that their candidate, Peter Gregory Obi, did not come a distant third in the Presidential Election as announced by INEC.
-He explained that a Professor hired by the party had recalculated the votes allegedly stolen from Obi in states like Rivers and Benue.
-The findings revealed that the party’s position was not as low as initially reported by INEC.
+In an interview with THISDAY, Labour Party spokeswoman Diran Onifade contested the pronouncement made by INEC that their candidate, Peter Gregory Obi, had placed in a far third position in the Presidential Election.
+INEC had stated that their candidate had finished in a distant third place.
+He claimed that the votes that had been taken away from Obi in states such as Rivers and Benue had been recalculated by a Professor who had been hired by the party.
+The outcomes demonstrated that the party’s standing was far better than what had been stated by INEC.

 )